 Our careers advice is tailored to exactly what you want

-The careers and higher education programme (CHE) at St Clare’s is exceptional in both its scope and provision and was judged outstanding in the recent ISI inspection.
-The college has two dedicated careers and higher education advisers, including our Head of Careers who is available all year round to support students with their choices for higher education, for careers and for gap years.
-Both our advisers are qualified and experienced in global university applications including the USA and Europe.
+Our Careers Programme is exceptional in scope and provision and was judged outstanding in the recent ISI inspection.
+The college has two dedicated careers and higher education advisers, who are available to support you with your higher education options.
+Our advisers are qualified and experienced in the university application process gloabally including the USA and Europe.
 If you have any questions about our Careers Program or would like to arrange to talk to our students about your university, apprenticeship, employment sector or Gap Year Scheme, please contact firstname.lastname@example.org

 Explore your work and education options

-The programme will develop your career management skills by raising your awareness of your own strengths and weaknesses.
+Our Careers Programme will develop your skills by raising your awareness of your own strengths and weaknesses.
 It will also help you to explore your options for education and work.
 You are supported through application processes to make effective university applications and prepare CVs as required.

 Prepare for an exciting future